 Put those conversation hearts to good use this Valentine's Day by baking Conversation Heart Cookies with Marshmallow Fluff.
 The fluff is sandwiched between two colorful candy confetti-packed sugar cookies and will instantly have you falling in love.

-(This recipe for these Conversation Heart Cookies was originally published in January 2013, but has been updated with new photos and content.)
+(This recipe for these Conversation Heart Cookies was originally published in January 2013, but has been updated with new photos and content in 2021)

 I swear conversation hearts get weirder every year.
 And harder to read.
-Or maybe that’s just me getting older and having failing eyesight?
-But seriously, if the m&m people can so perfectly transcribe “m&m on each of those little candies, why can’t the conversation heart people transcribe their witty little sayings in a legible manner?
+Or maybe that's just me getting older and having failing eyesight?
+But seriously, if the m&m people can so perfectly transcribe little "m"s on each of those tiny candies, why can't the conversation heart people transcribe their witty little sayings in a legible manner?

 Isn't there a machine that does things like that in 2018?
 Or do they seriously think I find joy in spending an hour sorting through a bag of conversation hearts separating the legible ones from the "huh?!" ones?
 OK, maybe I do.
 There is something oddly calming about it, after all.